AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/01-onboarding/04-tools-policies.md

 #### Questions?
 Issues?

-1. If you see elements you would like to add, improve, or change, please feel free to submit a **pull request** with your modifications!
-A member of our instructional team will make sure to review and merge applicable changes.
+If you see elements you would like to add, improve, or change, please feel free to review our [contributing guidelines](../../contributing.md) and create an issue or open a pull request!

-2. If you see bugs, typos, or other elements that need flagging, please file a **Github Issue**.
-A member of our instructional team will be sure to review and prioritize as needed.

-3. If you encounter any other problems not mentioned here, please submit a ticket to our [GA Helpdesk]()

 ---